brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ::: notes
 - First off; I had no idea that this was weird in 2011, public sector
-- Mostly nerds who loved their job
+- Mostly geeks who loved their job
 - A few key people drove this specific process
 - __They had support from management__
-- Strong tech culture, lot's of knowledge sharing
+- This just made sense to the company
-- Even the financial chief implemented a coding challenge in excel during seminar
+- Even the financial chief implemented a coding challenge in excel during a company trip.
 :::

 ---